We're sending your request, please wait.

 TWUSUPER is an industry super fund created by employer and employee groups in transport to ensure transport workers can access their best possible retirement outcomes.
 We aim to provide simple and inexpensive services and we’re here to answer your questions.
 You can phone us for general advice about topics including investments, contributions, retirement income products and beneficiary nominations.

 If you need advice that takes into account your particular personal circumstances, you can speak to one of our financial advisers*.
-The cost of personal advice comes out of your super account, not your hip pocket, only for the advice you ask for.
+Any fees for personal advice can come out of your super account rather than your hip pocket, and only for the advice you ask for.

 To get an idea of the difference between general and personal advice, take the downsizer for over 55s as an example.